Netanyahu hints at expanded war in Gaza but former Israeli military and spy chiefs object

 “If anyone imagines that we can reach every terrorist and every pit and every weapon, and in parallel bring our hostages home — I think it is impossible,” he said.

-Netanyahu announced Monday that he would convene his Security Cabinet to direct the military on the war's next stage, hinting that even tougher action was possible.
-That meeting has begun, according to an Israeli official familiar with the matter, speaking on condition of anonymity because there was no formal announcement.
+Netanyahu convened his Security Cabinet to direct the military on the war's next stage, hinting that even tougher action was possible.
+However, the meeting wrapped up hours later without any announcements about Israel's plans.

 Netanyahu said his objectives include defeating Hamas, releasing all 50 remaining hostages and ensuring Gaza never again threatens Israel after the Hamas-led 2023 attack sparked the war.